 The most common reason for taking time off work for a work-related illness is stress.
 According to the Health & Safety Executive, in 2015/2016 year alone, 448,000 people had to take time off of work because of stress, according to the Health & Safety Executive.

-Making a work-related stress compensation claim could be a very complex process, and it could be difficult to determine who is responsible and financially liable.
+Making a work-related stress compensation claim could be a very complex process, and it could be difficult to determine who is responsible and financially liable for stress at work.
 In circumstances where stress has developed from working overtime voluntarily, then the employer may not be liable.
-However, an employer could be liable if after an employee has spoken with his/her employer regarding the matter and nothing has been done to help the employee in question allowing hi/her condition to worsen.
+However, an employer could be liable if after an employee has spoken with his/her employer regarding the matter and nothing has been done to help the employee in question allowing his/her condition to worsen.
+And that could lead to the employee receiving compensation for a work illness.

 Back pain could affect both office and manual workers.
 Office workers may develop back pain due to long periods of sitting, poor posture and poorly designed working areas.
 However, manual workers are more commonly prone to back pain due to obvious reasons such as poor moving, lifting and handling techniques.